AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/visitor-id/configure-missing-person-id.md

 last-substantial-update: 2023-04-03

 ---
-# Configure a missing Person ID in [!UI Control Customer Journey Analytics]
+# Configure a missing Person ID in Customer Journey Analytics

 How do you address a dataset that doesn't have an available Person ID to configure in a Customer Journey Analytics connection?
 To see how it's done, watch this video.